 Description: The PI's have developed standard protocols for monitoring and evaluating the leaching behavior of pavements constructed with unconventional materials.
 One aspect of this protocol is the pan lysimeter, which is installed beneath the pavement to monitor leachate discharged from the pavement structure.
 The PIs understand that pan lysimeters will be installed beneath the MnROAD test sections to collect leachate from the pavement sections constructed with RAP and RCA.
 The PIs also understand that Mn/DOT will be sampling these lysimeters periodically to determine the volume of water percolating through the test sections and the chemical composition of the percolate.
 These data will be evaluated by the investigators throughout the project to determine if pavements constructed with RCA and RAP pose any additional risk to the environment compared to pavements constructed with conventional materials.

-Field lysimeter samples are being collected periodically and analyzed developed for evaluating PAHs from the HMA relative to RAP.
+Field lysimeter samples are being collected periodically and analyzed for metals.
+Column leach tests are initiated for trace metals.
+A plan is being considered for evaluating PAHs from the HMA relative to RAP.